This market favourite has opened its first permanent store in Redfern.

 One of the best things about Donut Papi is its incredibly high turnover, with a fresh batch of fried batter coming out every ten or so minutes.
 This means you're never stuck with a sad, stale display doughnut (which is pretty much the worst doughnut-fate imaginable).

-While there are heaps of doughnut options already out there (Doughnut Time, Shortstop and Grumpy Donuts to name a few) none are like Donut Papi's.
+While there are heaps of doughnut options already out there (Shortstop and Grumpy Donuts to name a couple) none are like Donut Papi's.
 They're rich and cakey in flavour, yet tear apart like spun sugar, and truly massive — promising to satisfy even the most impressive of eaters.
 As awesome as they are, the doughnuts are only half the fun.
 Donut Papi also makes its own duffins (cinnamon doughnut–flavoured muffins) crinkles (buttercream cookie sandwiches) and homemade glazed Pop-Tarts.

 While there are limited places to sit inside, with the entire pink-and-white space eaten up by the line, you'll find some scattered stools outside, or better yet, Redfern Park across the road offers plenty of spots for sitting and sharing or shameless private gorging.